Customer Stories

 Challenge

+Dropbox’s experimentation infrastructure became increasingly complex and costly with each acquisition.
+Managing multiple platforms, including the internally developed Stormcrow system, became unsustainable.
+Stormcrow, while functional, did not meet the needs of all teams, especially front-end developers.
 Alex Kalish, Engineering Manager at Dropbox, was tasked with finding a solution that could handle Dropbox’s massive scale while addressing compliance, security, and operational demands.
 With over 3 billion feature evaluations and 1 billion logs processed daily, Dropbox required a scalable, self-hosted solution to meet its strict security standards and operational demands across its diverse tech stack, which included Go, PHP, Python, and TypeScript.

-• Complexity and Costs: Managing multiple tools across different platforms was inefficient and expensive.
+• Complexity and Costs: Managing multiple tools across different platforms was inefficient and expensive

-• Slow Experiment Analysis: Results took 1-7 days, delaying decision-making.
+• Slow Experiment Analysis: Results took 1-7 days, delaying decision-making

-• Limited Front-End Experimentation: Front-end developers struggled to run experiments without backend changes, causing delays.
+• Limited Front-End Experimentation: Front-end developers struggled to run experiments without backend changes, causing delays

 Solution